Saúl Martínez

-Saúl Asael Martínez Álvarez ([saˈul maɾˈtines]; born 29 January 1976) is a Honduran former football forward who last played for USA fourth tier-side Miami United.
+Saúl Asael Martínez Álvarez ([saˈul maɾˈtines]; born 29 January 1976) is a Honduran former football forward who last played for Marathón.

 Club career

 Nicknamed Speedy, Saúl Martínez was born in Colón, Honduras.
 He started his career at Honduran second division side Melgar before moving abroad to play for American outfit Long Island Rough Riders.
 He was assigned to Major League Soccer team Miami Fusion in 1999.
 His first game in Liga Nacional was on 10 December 2000 with Olimpia against Broncos.

 China

 Martínez first attracted the attentions of Shanghai Shenhua when he scored four goals against Slovenia during the Lunar New Year Cup in Hong Kong in early 2002.
 Shenhua quickly signed him and afterwards, Martinez became one of the most important players in the Shenhua team.
 He would end up playing in Asia for five years, winning the 2003 Chinese league title with Shanghai Shenhua; that title was however taken away from the club in 2013 due to its part in a match-fixing scandal.
 He also won the 2003 Golden Boot Award with Shanghai.

 In January 2008, Martínez joined Costa Rican side Herediano for three months after a move to F.C.
 Motagua did not materialise.
 He then had a couple of seasons at Marathón.

 He made a remarkable return from retirement with Victoria in the 2010 Apertura season, topping the goalscoring charts at age 34 and ending the season as runner-up behind Jerry Bengtson with 11 goals.
 In July 2011 he returned for another spell at Marathón.

 He retired from football at the end of 2011.
 In 2013, he returned to playing and joined compatriot Érick Vallecillo at newly formed Miami United of the National Premier Soccer League.